Django 6.0 release notes - UNDER DEVELOPMENT¶

 drop support for all versions of Django prior to 5.2.
 At that time, you should

-be able to run your package’s tests using python -Wd
+be able to run your package’s tests using python -Wd so that deprecation

 warnings appear.
 After making the deprecation warning fixes, your app should be